Virdess/Screen-Helper/README.md

 - погода - weather (in Nur-Sultan only)
 - браузер - after you write this, it will ask you to write a search query or address.

-I have a lot of ideas, but I can't bring them to life alone.
+I have a lot of ideas, but I can't do it alone.

 I want to make an application that will help people who do not know how to work with a PC to work with it without inconvenience.
 And for everyone else to make it more convenient to use the computer.